benbalter/benbalter.github.com/_posts/2015-02-20-jekyll-collections.md

 ## Collections in practice

-But what if one day you decided to expand your offerings and sell cookies in addition to cupcakes.
+But what if one day you decided to expand your offerings and sell cookies in addition cupcakes.
 Simply introduce a "cookies" collection, adding `chocolate-chip.md` and `peanut-butter.md` to a `_cookies` directory, exposing the cookies as `site.cookies`.
 You'll notice the collections concept start to show its value here.
 Pages wouldn't make sense here, because you'd want to be able to list cupcakes and cookies separately, and besides for both being baked goods, the one cookie doesn't really share a relationship with a cupcake, at least not in the same sense that cookies share with one another.

 Of course you could at this stage, choose to have a more generic collection `products`, which you could develop liquid layouts for, so that you and other developers could get the basic functionality needed to display all products, with specific includes for `cupcakes` and `cookies`.